Membership at Meridian

 We're looking for people who:

-Have demonstrated ability to do rigorous work—whether that's research, engineering, policy, or building organisations
+Have demonstrated the ability or potential to do rigorous work

-Think carefully about what problems matter and why
+Think carefully about what problems matter and how we can best tackle them

 Membership isn't just access to desk space.
-We're building a community where people can find collaborators, get feedback on their work, and stay connected to others in the field.
+We're building a community where people can find collaborators and mentors, get feedback on their work, and stay connected to others in the field.
+We prioritise visitors whose presence will benefit both their work and ours — people who'll show up to conversations, lunches, and shared spaces, not just use a desk.
 If you're early in your career, we're looking for evidence you're on a trajectory toward serious contribution.

-Members get 24/7 access to our co-working space in Central Cambridge, invitations to workshops and private events, and connection to a concentrated community of people working on hard, important problems.
+Members get access to our co-working space in Central Cambridge, invitations to workshops and events, and connection to a concentrated community of people working on hard, important problems.

 FAQs